Vietnam.vn - Nền tảng quảng bá Việt Nam

 Scientific workshop "Contributions to the draft Law on Special Consumption Tax (amended)".
 Photo: Ha Linh.

-Commenting on the draft law amendment, Associate Professor, Dr. Nguyen Van Viet - Chairman of the Vietnam Beer - Alcohol - Beverage Association (VBA) said: "The reform of tax policy needs to be researched, calculated scientifically and practically in Vietnam to ensure: Conformity with the current conditions of production and business of the industry in Vietnam; Transparency, with a clear, simple roadmap, feasibility; Harmonization of interests: State: regulating consumption, increasing budget revenue and nurturing sustainable revenue sources - Enterprises: not causing major impacts, creating stability - Consumers: protecting health".
+Commenting on the draft law amendment, Associate Professor, Dr. Nguyen Van Viet - Chairman of the Vietnam Beer - Alcohol - Beverage Association (VBA) said: "The reform of tax policy needs to be researched, calculated scientifically and practically in Vietnam to ensure: Conformity with the current situation of production and business conditions of the industry in Vietnam; Transparency, with a clear, simple roadmap, feasibility; Harmonization of interests: State: regulating consumption, increasing budget revenue and nurturing sustainable revenue sources - Enterprises: not causing major impacts, creating stability - Consumers: protecting health".

 "If tax rates increase or tax calculation methods change, businesses in the industry will be severely affected," said Mr. Viet.